YaoXinZhi/AnneSophie_PhD_CitationClassification/new_dataset/README.md

 The query only search in WOS topic including Title, Abstract, Author Keywords and Keywords Plus

-The 8,181 results were dowloaded on the 05/08/2025 in tsv format and correspond to the file "references_WOS.tsv".
+The 8,181 results were dowloaded on the 05/08/2025 in tsv format and correspond to the file "references_WOS.tsv" in query_V2 folder.